-1. It is strictly forbidden to discharge waste oil directly into ditches and soil to prevent environmental pollution.
+- It is strictly prohibited to discharge waste oil directly into ditches or soil, as this can cause environmental pollution.

-3. People with skin allergies or scratches should avoid direct contact with lubricating oil.
+- People with skin allergies or skin abrasions should avoid direct contact with lubricating oil.

-4. Do not wear clothes with oil stains, and do not put rags contaminated by oil into bags.
+- Do not wear clothes that are stained with oil and do not place rags contaminated with oil in bags.

 Glossary of technical terms

-Abrasive wear: mechanical wear caused by the relative sliding of two contact surfaces;
+Abrasive Wear: Mechanical wear caused by the sliding of two contact surfaces in relative motion.

-Additive: a small amount of substances added to improve lubrication performance;
+Additive: A small quantity of substances added to enhance lubrication performance.

-Adhesion improver: add additives to oil and grease to improve adhesion effect (such as polyisobutylene);
+Adhesion Improver: Additives added to oil and grease to improve adhesion, such as polyisobutylene.

-Adhesion lubricant: add adhesion modifier to prevent the lubricant from falling due to centrifugal force;
+Adhesion Lubricant: A lubricant containing an adhesion modifier to prevent it from falling off due to centrifugal force.

-AF coating, antifriction coating: at present, the most widely used dry film solid lubricant, including room temperature curing and heat curing.
-The formula contains solid lubricating materials (called “raw materials”) and bonding materials, see “binder”;
+AF Coating (Antifriction Coating): The most widely used dry film solid lubricant, which can be cured at room temperature or with heat.
+The formula consists of solid lubricating materials (known as “raw materials”) and bonding materials, see “Binder.”

-Anti aging: aging of materials caused by oxidation, overheating, or containing some metals (such as copper, lead, silver, etc.).
-The anti-aging ability of materials can be improved by adding some additives (such as antioxidants);
+Anti-Aging: Aging of materials caused by factors such as oxidation, overheating, or the presence of certain metals (e.g. copper, lead, silver).
+The aging resistance of materials can be improved by adding additives such as antioxidants.

-Base oil: basic components of lubricating oil and grease;
+Base Oil: The fundamental components of lubricating oil and grease.

-Binder: non-volatile medium or excipient, which is used to enhance the bonding fastness between solid lubricating material particles or enhance the adhesion between solid lubricating film and friction surface;
+Binder: A non-volatile medium or excipient used to improve the bond between solid lubricating material particles or enhance the adhesion between the solid lubricating film and the friction surface.

-Loosening torque: the torque required to loosen a bolt connection;
+Loosening Torque: The force required to loosen a bolt connection.

-Chemical inertness: (lubricant) does not react with some substances;
+Chemical Inertness: A lubricant that does not react with certain substances.

-Friction coefficient: the ratio of friction force and normal force between two contact surfaces;
+Friction Coefficient: The ratio of friction force to normal force between two contact surfaces.

-Low temperature performance: cloud point, pour point and freezing point are used as indicator values for lubricating oil, and Kesternich flow pressure and low temperature torque test can be used to measure lubricating grease;
+Low Temperature Performance: Cloud point, pour point, and freezing point are used to assess the performance of lubricating oil, while Kesternich flow pressure and low temperature torque tests can be used to measure lubricating grease.

-Compound grease: lubricating grease with thickener made of metal soap and various acids, especially suitable for high temperature and long-term use;
+Compound Grease: Lubricating grease made with a thickener of metal soap and various acids, especially suitable for high temperature and long-term use.

-Consistency: an index of lubricating grease, which is divided into non working cone penetration and working cone penetration, and is measured according to nlgi (American Lubricating Grease Institute) standard.
+Consistency: An index of lubricating grease that is divided into non-working cone penetration and working cone penetration and is measured according to the NLGI (National Lubricating Grease Institute) standard.

 Simply divide the consistency into nine grades, such as: